Chicanery (Better Call Saul): Main story

 In 2003, Jimmy asks Dr. Caldera if he knows "someone with a light touch" who is willing to do a job.
 After a successful hearing before the banking board, Kim Wexler informs Paige Novick and Kevin Wachtell of Chuck's allegations that Jimmy tampered with Mesa Verde documents, which they dismiss as Chuck's anger at making a mistake.

-The bar association's attorney intends to use Jimmy's taped confession, and Kim knows Chuck will testify to its authenticity, allowing Kim and Jimmy to cross-examine Chuck and bring up his EHS.
+The bar association's attorney intends to use Jimmy's taped confession to breaking into Chuck's house, and Kim knows Chuck will testify to its authenticity, allowing Kim and Jimmy to cross-examine Chuck and bring up his EHS.
 She suggests in her opening that the real story is not Jimmy's supposed crimes, but the feud between Jimmy and Chuck.

-The hearing room is arranged to accommodate Chuck's EHS and Howard Hamlin testifies that Chuck did not want to hire Jimmy as an attorney at HHM, supposedly to avoid the appearance of nepotism.
+The hearing room is arranged to accommodate Chuck's EHS.
+Howard Hamlin testifies that Chuck did not want to hire Jimmy as an attorney at HHM, supposedly to avoid the appearance of nepotism.
 Kim points out that HHM hired Howard even though he was the founding partner's son.
 Jimmy's confession is played for the committee.

 Chuck arrives to testify and bumps into Huell Babineaux.
 To Chuck's surprise, Jimmy arrives with Rebecca.
 She explains that Jimmy contacted her out of concern for Chuck's well-being, but Chuck tells her Jimmy called her as a psychological tactic to disrupt Chuck's testimony.

 During cross-examination, Jimmy raises Chuck's EHS and asks him to identify the closest source of electricity.
-Chuck guesses Jimmy is attempting a trick and asks if Jimmy has something in his pocket.
-Jimmy reveals his cell phone and Chuck correctly guesses Jimmy has removed the battery.
-Jimmy then asks Chuck to reach into his own pocket and Chuck pulls out the phone battery.
-Jimmy reveals Huell planted the battery on Chuck when they bumped into each other.
-Though Chuck has carried it for nearly two hours, he has not been affected by his supposed EHS.
-When the bar association's attorney argues that Chuck's apparent mental illness is irrelevant in the context of the charges against Jimmy, Chuck becomes offended and rants angrily about Jimmy's dishonest behavior.
-He stops mid-sentence, realizing his tirade has shocked everyone into silence.
+Suspecting a trick, Chuck guesses Jimmy has something electronic in his pocket.
+Jimmy reveals his cell phone; Chuck notes that Jimmy removed the battery, and claims this is why he does not feel his EHS symptoms.
+Jimmy then asks Chuck to reach into his pocket; Chuck pulls out the phone battery.
+Jimmy announces that Huell planted it on Chuck, and though Chuck has carried it for nearly two hours, he has not been affected.
+When the bar association's attorney argues that Chuck's apparent mental illness is irrelevant, Chuck takes offense, and flies into a vicious tirade about his brother's dishonest behavior, accusing him of "chicanery".
+He stops mid-sentence, realizing he has shocked everyone into silence.